bbbradsmith/NESertGolfing/readme.md

 - In version 1.5 this was merged into the regular game.
 Select HELP from the menu, press and hold A, then press SELECT to switch to Tournament Edition.
 (A+B+SELECT+START will also reset the game.)

 History:
-- 1.5 - 2022-09-30 - Tournament Edition now in regular version via secret code.
+- 1.5 - 2022-10-15 - SNES version.
+Tournament Edition now in regular version via secret code.
 Soft reset button combo.
 - 1.4 FDS - 2021-06-05 - Famicom Disk System version.
 - 1.4 TE - 2019-11-24 - Tournament Edition allows chosen random seed.
 - 1.4 - 2019-10-05 - Optimization.